 "Although there are well over 150 instructions, only around 16 are basic.
-The others come about as follows: a) Each basic instruction may use a literal operand, or an indirect operand; e.g., ADD1 50 means add the contents of address 50 to the AC, whereas ADD2 50 means add the number itself. b) Each basic instruction has 5 conditional variations.
-For example, in addition to the conventional CLA, we have CLA on AC = 0CLA on AC less than O CLA on AC greater than O CLA on overflow CLA on least order bit of AC.
+The others come about as follows:

+- a) Each basic instruction may use a literal operand, or an indirect operand; e.g., ADD1 50 means add the contents of address 50 to the AC, whereas ADD2 50 means add the number itself. - b) Each basic instruction has 5 conditional variations.
+For example, in addition to the conventional CLA, we have bits, are devoted just for this purpose.
+Just before the execution of any instruction, the control checks whether or not the condition is satisfied; if not, the instruction is skipped.
+(This is one of the advantages of a long op code: certain bits may be devoted to specific functions.) "

+CLA on AC = OCLA on AC less than O CLA on AC greater than O CLA on overflow CLA on least order bit of AC.

 These are, of course, the conventional transfer conditions.
-I found that they could be implemented for the entire instruction set with almost of the OP code, which comprises 13 bits, are devoted just for this purpose.
-Just before the execution of any instruction, the control checks whether or not the condition is satisfied; if not, the instruction is skipped.
-(This is one of the advantages of a long op code: certain bits may be devoted to specific functions.)"
+I found that they could be implemented for the entire instruction set with almost of the OP code, which comprises 13

 "Here are some ideas I found useful in my design.
-Firstly, if core is used, one can kill two birds with one stone by using the selection matrix decoder as the instruction interpretation decoder; if the memory selection decoder were for a 4K (12 x 12) memory plane, then one 12-bit decoder could be used to hold the op code, while the other could generate the timing signals."
+Firstly, if core is used, one can kill two birds with one stone by using the selection matrix decoder as the instruction interpretation decoder: if the memory selection decoder were for a 4K (12 x 12) memory plane, then one 12-bit decoder could be used to hold the op code, while the other could generate the timing signals. "

 "The scheme of making every instruction conditional extends the effective instruction set, and is cheap to implement.
 Conditional instructions make the set much more powerful."

 "The cheapest SMS cards are sold by Brooks Radio in NYC (Brooks Radio & TV Corp., 487 Columbus Ave., New York, N.Y.
 10024).
 They sell at 100 cards for \$10.
-There are an average of 4 transistors per card, in addition to other goodies."
+There are an average of 4 transistors per card, in addition to other goodies. "

 "Someone should design parallelserial and vice-versa converters for TTY from integrated circuits; that's one thing a goodly portion of ACS members could use.
-The converters could be standardized to the point where the ACS could manufacture pre-drilled PC boards."
-3. From California: another 200-Kc machine, but with 36-bit words, and instruction lengths the same as the IBM 7090.
+The converters could be standardized to the point where the ACS could manufacture pre-drilled PC boards. "

+3. From California: another 200-Kc machine, but with 36-bit words. and instruction lengths the same as the IBM 7090.
 Input/output: Teletype, paper and magnetic tape.
 Also X-Y recorder for output.

 Memory is 3D core, 32K.
+Add speed

-Add speed Number 9 -- May 1968 is less than 5 μsec.
+is less than 5 μsec.
 Over 100 instructions.

+"The majority of the logic will be core-diode, which is slow in some respects, but has great flexibility. reliability and power savings."

+DO-IT-YOURSELF PROBLEMS

-"The majority of the logic will be core-diode, which is slow in some respects, but has great flexibility, reliability and power savings."
-DO-IT-YOURSELF PROBLEMS A one-page item on the advantage of buying digital modules instead of building them appears on page 42 of the April EEE.
-It points out some dandy little problems, including: 1.
-After final assembly, noise is found in the back-panel wiring and the noise amplitude is greater than the noise rejection of the circuitry.
-2. Power-supply specs prove inadequate.
+A one-page item on the advantage of buying digital modules instead of building them appears on page 42 of the April EEE.
+It points out some dandy little problems, including: